inner-clarity/InnerSight/docs/en/mental_health_statement_english.md

 ### Call to Empathy and Understanding

+**Neurological need and not a whim**

+It is essential to understand that many of the behaviors or needs associated with uncommon emotional regulation are not voluntary choices, whimsical preferences, or acts of rebellion, but deeply rooted neurological responses that arise from the structure and functioning of the nervous system.
+Contemporary science has demonstrated that these regulatory strategies—such as tics in Tourette Syndrome, "stimming" in autism, or certain self-regulation rituals following traumatic experiences—are legitimate adaptive mechanisms, consolidated through neurological development or as a response to adverse circumstances.
+Attempting to suppress them without understanding can generate real physiological distress, intense anxiety, or even functional collapse.
+Therefore, they should not be seen as behaviors that "should be overcome" with willpower, but as valid needs that deserve respect, accommodation, and support.
+By recognizing their neurological foundation, we honor both science and doctrine, and fulfill the mandate to minister with knowledge and true love.

 **Do Not Judge**

 We urge all members, leaders, and families to refrain from making judgments about mental health and neurological situations that may seem uncommon or difficult to understand, including conditions such as Tourette Syndrome, involuntary movements, or specific regulatory needs.
 Let us remember that "man looketh on the outward appearance, but the Lord looketh on the heart" (1 Samuel 16:7).